awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Managing.md

 You can scale Aurora PostgreSQL DB instances in two ways, instance scaling and read scaling\.
 For more information about read scaling, see [Read scaling](Aurora.Managing.Performance.md#Aurora.Managing.Performance.ReadScaling)\.

 You can scale your Aurora PostgreSQL DB cluster by modifying the DB instance class for each DB instance in the DB cluster\.
 Aurora PostgreSQL supports several DB instance classes optimized for Aurora\.
-Don't use db\.t2 or db\.t3 instance classes for larger Aurora clusters of size greater than 40 TB\.
+Don't use db\.t2 or db\.t3 instance classes for larger Aurora clusters of size greater than 40 terabytes \(TB\)\.
 For detailed specifications of the DB instance classes supported by Aurora PostgreSQL, see [Supported DB engines for DB instance classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.SupportAurora)\.

 ## Maximum connections to an Aurora PostgreSQL DB instance<a name="AuroraPostgreSQL.Managing.MaxConnections"></a>